-- 2. Applications must be in the form of a letter or email to the Clerk to the Local Review Board of the Academy, stating the name, post, and length of service of the member of staff and the child's name and date of birth.
-The letter or email is required in addition to the submission of a completed local authority application form.
-Admissions should be submitted to info@braytonacademy.org.uk - 3.
-The term siblings include brothers, sisters, half, adopted, step or foster brothers or sisters living at the same address.
+- 2. Applications must be in the form of a letter or email to the Clerk to the Local Review Board of the Academy, stating the name, post and length of service of the member of staff and the child's name and date of birth.
+The letter or email is required in addition to the submission of a completed local authority application form. - 3.
+The term siblings includes brothers, sisters, half, adopted, step or foster brothers or sisters living at the same address.
 It does not include cousins or other family members sharing a house.
 Where siblings such as twins or triplets apply for the same year group and one sibling gains a place, the other sibling(s) will be offered a place(s) even if this is above the admission number.

-Please note that we are heavily subscribed, and we cannot always guarantee to offer a place to every sibling.
+Please note that we are heavily subscribed and we cannot always guarantee to offer a place to every sibling.